-If you aren’t using social media as a small business owner, you are missing out on valuable customers and inexpensive marketing.
-With about 70 percent of Americans using social media, your social media marketing campaigns have the potential to reach a lot of people.
+Your small business needs to be on social media.
+If you aren’t, you’re missing out on cheap and effective marketing tools.
+With almost 70 percent of Americans on social media, your social media campaigns can reach a lot of people.

-"Social media provides targeting capability, as well as reach and scale, at a lower cost than almost all other marketing channels," said Abdul Muhammad, chief digital officer, partner at rbb Communications.
+"Social media provides targeting capability, as well as reach and scale, at a lower cost than almost all other marketing channels," said Abdul Muhammad, chief digital officer and partner at rbb Communications, said in a previous Business News Daily interview.
 "People are on social media all day, every day – brands must go where the people are."

 Editor's note: Looking for information on social media marketing services for your business?
 Use the questionnaire below, and get quickly connected to our vendor partners to learn more about a customized strategy and pricing for your business:

-If you have interesting content, Twitter is also a great tool for quickly spreading the word.
-Retweeting and sharing other users' content is incredibly simple.
-Hashtags help boost posts, and if a user with a lot of followers retweets you, your content has the potential to go viral.
+If you have interesting content, Twitter is a great tool for quickly spreading the word.
+Hashtags help boost posts, and if a user with a lot of followers retweets you, your content could go viral.
 But with Twitter, it's important to find balance.
-Don't simply share your own links or media; make sure you are also sharing a lot of interesting, relevant content from other Twitter users and from around the web so your audience doesn't think you care only about what your business is doing.
-[Learn more about using Twitter for business.]
+Don't just share your own links or media; make sure you are also sharing a lot of interesting, relevant content from other Twitter users.
+[Read this guide to learn more about Twitter for business.]

-Like Facebook, Pinterest is fairly low-maintenance in terms of post frequency.
-However, keeping your boards organized and search-friendly can be time-consuming.
-It's also more of a niche network than Facebook or Twitter, so it may not work for everyone.
+Pinterest is great for niche businesses but may not be for every company.
 Popular categories on the site are DIY projects, fashion, exercise, beauty, photography and food.
 That's not to say that businesses outside of these categories can't succeed on the platform, but it does make Pinterest an especially good marketing tool for businesses in those areas.
-[Learn more about using Pinterest for business.]
+[Read this guide to learn more about Pinterest for business.]

 Snapchat is another mobile-only visual social media network that's known for its disappearing content.
-The more than 300 million monthly app users can send videos and photos, available for up to 10 seconds at a time, to one another, or post content to their public Stories, which disappears after 24 hours.
-During the past five years, the app has expanded to include chat, messaging, image storage, events and media content.
+Its users can send videos and photos to each other, or post content to their public Stories, which disappears after 24 hours.
+The app has expanded to include chat, messaging, image storage, events and media content.
 Now, content can easily be saved and uploaded elsewhere.

-YouTube is a video-sharing platform with more than 1 billion users where people can view, upload, rate, share and comment on content.
+YouTube is a video-sharing platform where people can view, upload, rate, share and comment on content.
 Now owned by Google, the site is a huge hub for news and entertainment.

 Many businesses on YouTube have a creative, visual or educational component.
 The platform is heavily driven by creativity in nature, so it's important to have a tailored video editor producing content.
 However, your business doesn't need a channel to market on the platform.
-There's a subculture of vloggers called YouTubers who publish frequent videos and often maintain large audiences.
+There's a subculture of YouTube influencers who publish frequent videos and often maintain large audiences.
 Often, businesses partner with YouTubers for product placement, because these users already have engaged audiences.
 [Learn more about using YouTube for business.]

 LinkedIn is designed to be more professional than other social media platforms.
 Users create profiles that are similar to resumes, and companies can create pages that showcase their business.
 Because LinkedIn is a professional platform, it's the best place to post job openings and information about company culture.
 You can join industry-specific LinkedIn Groups to ask and answer questions.
 This helps your brand, paints you as an industry expert, and brings people to your company's page and website.
 [Learn more about using LinkedIn for business.]